dromara/newcar/docs/content/basic/animation.md

   .animate(create().withAttr({ duration: 1 }))
 ```

-## Sync Animating
+## Sync Animation

 If you want to run two or more animations in same timeline, you can use `parallel()` to make it.
 The function allow you input two and more animations, and run them together.

-For instance, if you want to let a circle run `create` animation with discolorating, you can:
+For instance, if you want to let a circle run `create` animation with discoloring, you can:

 ```ts
 new Circle(100)